 Fresh corn from the garden is a favorite at picnics and barbecues.
 Luckily, it isn’t too picky when it comes to pairing with other vegetables.

-Melons, cucumbers, peas, beans, lettuce, potatoes and squash all make for good neighbors.
+Corn companion plants such as melons, cucumbers, peas, beans, lettuce, potatoes, and squash all make for good neighbors.

 Squashes and cucumbers are quite similar when it comes to companion planting.